Greetings!

 January 2011 found me…

 recently divorced, jobless, struggling with depression and low self-esteem, questioning my faith and belief systems, and couch surfing to find a place to land on both feet.
-I was starting over again, and forced to face head on the hardest questions about who I was, and what I was meant to be doing.
+I was starting over again and forced to face head-on some hard questions about who I was and what I was meant to be doing.
 From that point of reinvention, I was encouraged to share my journey back to wholeness with others, and my blog was born.
-Ten years of narrative-gathering and insight-sharing later, I had written my way into a new life, founding my first business and authoring my first book.
+Ten years of narrative-gathering and insight-sharing later, I had written my way into a new life, founding my first business, authoring my first book, and eventually professing my vows with The Sisters For Christian Community, an ecumenical community of women religious.

 I saw how my readers and friends had recognized themselves in the stories I had shared and found the strength to seek their own transformations.
-My purpose, the thing I was put on this earth to do, had become clear: to be a conduit for healing.
-And I do this by both encouraging others to reignite their creative spark and take inspired action and also by holding space for a sacred pause to rest, reflect, and remember the spirit of power, love, and a sound mind we all have deep inside.
+My purpose, the thing I am on this earth to do, had become clear: to be a conduit for healing.
+And I do this by writing to encourage others to reignite their creative spark and take inspired action and by holding space for a sacred pause to rest, reflect, and remember the spirit of power, love, and a sound mind we all have deep inside.

 After the release of my first book…

-about mental health and entrepreneurship, titled Success To Die For: Breaking Down Assumptions About Anxiety, Depression & Suicide, and Their Impact on Business Women, I have been asked to speak about suicide prevention and women’s workplace wellness.
-Through my advocacy, I offer words for people who struggle to express what they’re going through, particularly those who work as creative freelancers/solopreneurs and those working in non-profit organizations, churches, and nontraditional ministries.
+about mental health and entrepreneurship, titled Success To Die For: Breaking Down Assumptions About Anxiety, Depression & Suicide, and Their Impact on Business Women, I have been asked to speak about suicide prevention and workplace wellness.
+Through my advocacy, I offer words and resources for people who struggle to express what they’re going through, particularly those who work as creative freelancers/solopreneurs and those working in nonprofit organizations and nontraditional ministries.

 “Every businesswoman should read Success to Die For, and so should the people who care for them.”